rayfred90/filestomd/README.md

 # Files to Markdown Converter

-Convert various file types to markdown with embedded metadata, designed for accurate chunking and processing.
+Convert various file formats to markdown with embedded metadata, designed for accurate chunking and processing.

 ## Features